 Regular shows are held throughout the year to include: Dressage, Show Jumping, Arena Eventer Trial, Horseball, Showing, and Trec.
-For additional information on the different disciplines please scroll down page.
+For additional information on the different disciplines lick on the links:

 HAT STANDARDS: It is mandatory for all Members to wear a protective helmet at all times when mounted with a chinstrap fastened and adjusted so as to prevent movement of the hat in the event of a fall.
 This rule defines the quality of manufacture that is required.
 The individual disciplines also have additional requirements with regard to type.

 The hat standards accepted as of 1st October 2016 are detailed in the table below: